robidouille/robidouille/raspicam_cv/README.md

 #### (RaspiCamTest:14072): Gtk-WARNING **: cannot open display ####
 You need to run raspicamtest within an X server.
 Type startx first, open a terminal window, and launch raspicamtest from there.

+#### raspicamtest causes the entire raspberry pi to crash ####
+Your pi power supply may not be up to the task.
+Capturing images in a loop makes the pi work hard.